-Welcome to Foodlink's new Volunteer Calendar!
+Welcome to Foodlink's Volunteer Calendar!

 - Volunteer Opportunities Descriptions

-- Warehouse/distribution center: Volunteers sort through non-perishable food donations to check them for quality, categorize, weigh and package them to prepare them for shipment to our partner agencies.
-Another project is to help pack bags for our weekend BackPack Program.
+- Distribution Center: Volunteers sort through non-perishable food donations to check them for quality.
+Volunteers are also responsible for categorizing, weighing, and packaging donated items to prepare them for shipment to our partner agencies.
+Other projects include assembling bags for our weekend BackPack Program and assisting with our Apple Line.
+Projects are done on an as-needed basis.
 Must be at least 8 years old.
 Ages 8-16 must be accompanied by an adult.

 - Foodlink Community Kitchen: Volunteers will help prepare and assemble meals and snacks for children, and perform any tasks needed in the kitchen to ensure the safe and timely delivery of our meals.
 Please arrive on time.
 Timeliness is critical for our kitchen production staff.
 If you are late to your shift, we reserve the right to redirect you to the warehouse for an open volunteering shift.
 Must be at least 18 years old.